SGJIII/nft-marketplace-gpt-temp/README.md

    1. Web
 5. Monetization: How do you plan to monetize your app, if at all? (e.g., ads, in-app purchases, subscriptions)
    1. Transaction fees

+# BlockParty

+Blockparty is a ticketing app that functions very similarly to an NFT marketplace

+## Sell Tickets
+Users should be able to log in with their magic wallet, and be able to mint tickets as NFTs.
+They can name the tickets, set the price, set the amount of royalties they receive on resale, and add an image.
+They'll then set a number of tickets they want to mint which will share the name, price, royalities, and image attribute.
+Each ticket will have a unique QR code so each ticket can be scanned.
+The user should be promted to add USDC on the Polygon network to cover the gas for minting their tickets.
+Once the tickets are minted they should be located in the users Magic sdk wallet and should be visible in the My Tickets page.

+## Buy tickets
+All tickets should be listed on the Buy Tickets page.
+There should be an example of each ticket collection shown on the buy ticket page in a grid format with the number of tickets available and the price range (in the case of re-sales).
+When a user clicks the specific ticket, they should see how many are available.
+The URL will be BuyTickets/[ticketcollectionname].
+On this page the user can select how many tickets they want to purchase and should be able to check out with USDC on the polygon network.

+## My Tickets
+The my tickets page should also show the collections each person has in their magic wallet.
+When they click on that selection, they should see the individual tickets they own, and the option to re-sell the tickets and select the price.